 At the end of this post, you will find a list of all the participants in the blog hop.
 Be sure to visit as many as you can for tons of Transitioning from Summer to Fall ideas!
 Let’s get started…

-If you are like most of us, you find it a challenge to decorate your home during this in-between period.
+If you are like most of us, you find it a challenge to decorate your home during the in-between period of summer and fall.
 It’s still warm but the days are getting shorter and the evenings are getting chillier.
 Each year, I have a hard time letting go of summer so I need to do it slowly.

-Flowers are always a great accessory to use.
+I think we can agree that flowers are always a great accessory.
 When we put in a pool and patio this summer, we also planted some hydrangea bushes.
 Luckily, this gave me an abundance of flowers to cut and display.
 I gathered up a bunch and brought my round tray outside to make a quick vignette on the coffee table.
+You can create a vignette with fresh (or faux) flowers almost anywhere.

 An easy way to decorate a window sill is to put a single flower in each vase.
 You can’t get much simpler than that!